intuition-dev/intuDocs/doc/doc.md

 - Create account in DO * Digital Ocean S3 w/ Mountain Duck .5H Sharing Make a DO spaces.
 Add a key.

-- *  FireStore DF,  Model .2D
+- *  FireStore ,  Model .2D

 For forms we'd use:
 https://github.com/kumailht/gridforms